turingschool/lesson_plans/ruby_04-apis_and_scalability/blogger_performance_workshop.markdown

 * Go after the biggest wins first
 * Make decisions based on data / benchmarks
+* Consider which optimizations will improve specific operations in the app VS which might have a "halo effect" to other parts of the app.
+  (e.g. caching a chunk of markup vs adding a db index)

 #### Step 1 -- Articles#show